-- 1. Pre-K Drop-off occurs from 7:45 am to 7:55am at the WEST 2 Door (turn left on the driveway toward the pavilion on the south edge of campus and drive around to the lower parking lot). - 2.
-If you arrive after 7:55am, please park on the east side of the building and walk your child to the pre-K classroom through the Main Entrance (not the WEST 2 door). - 3.
+- 1. Pre-K Drop-off occurs from 7:45 a. m. to 7:55 a.m. at the WEST 3 Door (turn left on the driveway on the south edge of campus and drive around to the back of the building). - 2.
+If you arrive after 7:55 a.m., please park on the East side of the building and walk your child to the pre-K classroom through the Main Entrance (not the WEST 3 door). - 3.
 If you are also dropping off an older sibling(s), you may drop them all off at the Pre-K location.
 You do not need to make an additional loop in the main drop-off line.

-Pre-K Pickup (Half Day and Full Day)
+Pre-K Dismissal (Half-Day and Full-Day)

-- 1. Pre-K Half-day Pick-up follows same procedure as that described above in Section 3.2. - 2.
-Pre-K Full-Day Pick-up occurs at the WEST 2 Door.
-Drivers should form line starting near the WEST 2 door.
-Dismissal will begin shortly after 3:00pm. - 3.
+- 1. Pre-K Half-day Pick-up follows procedure described above under "Half-Day Dismissal" in Section 3.2. - 2.
+Pre-K Full-Day Pick-up occurs at the WEST 3 Door.
+Drivers should form a line starting near the WEST 3 door.
+Dismissal will begin shortly after 3:00 p. m. - 3.
 The teacher or an attendant will escort each Pre-K student to their car.
 Please have your car numbers visible to the building as you arrive. - 4.
-Older siblings of Pre-K students will also be directed to load at the Pre-K dismissal area.
+Older siblings of Pre-K students will also be directed to load at the Pre-K dismissal area. - 5.
+At 3:15, all remaining Pre-K students and their siblings will be sent to a classroom in the Grammar School hallway and parents should join the regular K-12 pick-up line.